springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 The run-times of ``fast_SIR`` and ``Gillespie_SIR`` are both comparable to the time taken to generate the million individual network ``G``.
 The epidemics affect around 28 percent of the population.
-The differences in the simulations are entirely due to stochastic effects.
+The differences between the simulations are entirely due to stochastic effects.

 We can perform similar simulations with an SIS epidemic.
 Because SIS epidemics